Professor

 Racial and Ethnic Politics; Immigration Policy

 He is author of Counting on the Census: Race, Group Identity, and the Evasion of Politics (Brookings) and Mexican Americans: The Ambivalent Minority (Free Press/Harvard University Press), which was awarded the Los Angeles Times Book Prize.
-He is currently completing a study of Muslims in the United States, From the Brotherhood to the Neighborhood: Muslims in American Society and Politics.
+For Polity Press, he is currently working on a book examining the sources of and possible responses to America’s continuing immigration challenges.

 "Mr. Trump, Give Up on That Wall," National Review (December 2024)